 sprinkled the articles of the temple with blood as he progressed to the

-Golden Altar of Incense, representing prayer, located just outside the curtain
+Golden Altar of Incense, representing prayer, located just outside the curtain,

-imagery of old covenant temple worship represented the ministry of Christ in
+imagery of old covenant temple worship represented the ministry of Christ in ways that also refers to the

-made the sacrifice with the blood of animals, and so technically it didn’t
+made the sacrifice with the blood of animals, and so it only represented the sacrifice that would come later made by

 ignorance.